le-si/platform/packages/app/src/Documentation/Features/Multiprompting.md

 # Note: With multi-prompting, we can provide each prompt a specific weight.
 Negative weights are used to prompt the model to avoid certain concepts.
 # Prompts with token lengths beyond 77 will be truncated.
 Default prompt weight is 1 if not specified.
 answers = stability_api.generate(
-    prompt= [generation.Prompt(text="an ocean filled with various objects",parameters=generation.PromptParameters(weight=1)), generation.Prompt(text="fish",parameters=generation.PromptParameters(weight=-1.3))],
+    prompt= [generation.Prompt(text="beautiful night sky, anime style",parameters=generation.PromptParameters(weight=1)),
+    generation.Prompt(text="poles",parameters=generation.PromptParameters(weight=-1))],
     # In the example above we are negative prompting fish out of the initial concept.
     # When determining prompt weights, the total possible range is [-10, 10] but we recommend staying within the range of [-2, 2].
-    seed=9080980, # If a seed is provided, the resulting generated image will be deterministic.
+    seed=1229080980, # If a seed is provided, the resulting generated image will be deterministic.
                     # What this means is that as long as all generation parameters remain the same, you can always recall the same image simply by generating it again.
                     # Note: This is only true for non-CLIP Guided generations.
     steps=50, # Amount of inference steps performed on image generation.
 Defaults to 30. cfg_scale=8.0, # Influences how strongly your generation is guided to match your prompt.
                    # Setting this value higher increases the strength in which it tries to match your prompt.
                    # Defaults to 7.0 if not specified.
-    width=512, # Generation width, defaults to 512 if not included. height=512, # Generation height, defaults to 512 if not included. samples=1, # Number of images to generate, defaults to 1 if not included. sampler=generation.SAMPLER_K_DPMPP_SDE # Choose which sampler we want to denoise our generation with.
+    width=1024, # Generation width, if not included defaults to 512 or 1024 depending on the engine. height=1024, # Generation height, if not included defaults to 512 or 1024 depending on the engine. samples=1, # Number of images to generate, defaults to 1 if not included. sampler=generation.SAMPLER_K_DPMPP_2M # Choose which sampler we want to denoise our generation with.
                                                  # Defaults to k_dpmpp_2m if not specified.
 Clip Guidance only supports ancestral samplers.
                                                  # (Available Samplers: ddim, plms, k_euler, k_euler_ancestral, k_heun, k_dpm_2, k_dpm_2_ancestral, k_dpmpp_2s_ancestral, k_lms, k_dpmpp_2m, k_dpmpp_sde)
 )